Why Is My Child Too Friendly with Strangers?

 The Risks of Children Being Too Friendly with Strangers

-Not just that, but also against physical harm and other areas as well.
+Not just that, but also against physical harm and other areas.

-That said, it’s important to raise children with a healthy fear of strangers and other potential, harmful people.
+That said, raising children with a healthy fear of strangers and other potentially harmful people is essential.

 Raising them this way goes beyond helping to prevent them from wandering off with strangers.
 It also plays a bigger role in their life afterward.

-Like understanding the right circle to roll with, the right association to keep, and most importantly, it creates in them a sense of self-security and social intelligence.
+Like understanding the right circle to roll with and the right association to keep, and most importantly, it creates a sense of self-security and social intelligence.

-Children who grow up being too friendly with strangers (maybe due to disorder or whatever) end up getting hurt in life.
+Children who grow up being too friendly with strangers (maybe due to disorder) get hurt.

-They’ll trust easily and easily get disappointed as well.
+They’ll trust easily and quickly get disappointed as well.
 They’ll lack social intelligence.
 This will make them unconscious of people’s true nature.

-Maybe they’ll learn, but they’ll learn the hard way and they’ll learn only after a series of disappointments.
+Maybe they’ll learn, but they’ll learn the hard way only after a series of disappointments.

-But if you as a parent or a caregiver can correct all that now, you’ll save your child from a whole lot of life’s trouble.
+But if you, as a parent or a caregiver, can correct all that now, you’ll save your child from a lot of life’s trouble.

 Conclusion

-By now you should have a clear sense of why your child is too friendly with strangers, having gone through the ideas shared in this article.
+By now, you should clearly understand why your child is too friendly with strangers, having gone through the ideas shared in this article.

 Just to add up, the nature of children allows them to be adaptive and receptive.